 It’s widely believed their uncle Richard III killed them as they stood in the way of his claim to the throne.
 They’ve been seen wondering the London Bloody Tower in nightgowns as well as playing on the grounds.
 Visitors to the Tower of London have even reported hearing their laughter echoing inside the palace walls.

-Glamis Castle in Angus has a long reputation as one of the most haunted castles in Scotland.
+Glamis Castle has a long reputation as one of the most haunted castles in Scotland.
 King Malcolm II was murdered here leaving a bloodstain on the floor, which defied all efforts to be removed, and eventually the floor was boarded over.

 The castle is also said to contain secret rooms, one of which is believed to house a monster which roamed at night.
 A ghost named the ‘Grey Lady’ is also said to haunt the Chapel in Glamis Castle.

-Visitors to Dover Castle in Kent have reported seeing the ‘lower half of a man’ walking through the doorway of the King’s bedchamber, while the ghost of a crying woman in a red dress has been spotted in the west stairway of the keep.
+Visitors to Dover Castle have reported seeing the ‘lower half of a man’ walking through the doorway of the King’s bedchamber, while the ghost of a crying woman in a red dress has been spotted in the west stairway of the keep.
 There have also been sightings of a figure in blue in the mural gallery, although no one has been able to say whether it’s a man or a woman.

 There have also been drumming sounds heard from the battlements and the figure of a headless boy.
 This is thought to be Sean Flynn, a young drummer boy who was attacked and beheaded by two soldiers for the money he was carrying while on an errand.
 There have also been many sightings of ghosts in the tunnels under the Kent castle.